aws/sagemaker-hyperpod-cli/README.md

 * `namespace` (string) - Optional.
 The namespace to use.
 Default is `kubeflow`.
 * `image` (string) - Required.
 The image used when creating the training job.
 * `pull-policy` (enum) - Optional.
 The policy to pull the container image.
 Valid values are `Always`, `IfNotPresent`, and `Never`, as available from the PyTorchJob.
 The default is `Always`.
 * `command` (string) - Optional.
 The command to run the entrypoint script.
-Currently, only `torchrun` is supported in Kandinsky, and the CLI will restrict it to only `torchrun`.
+Currently, only `torchrun` is supported, and the CLI will restrict it to only `torchrun`.
 * `entry-script` (string) - Required.
 The path to the training script.
 Default is `./train.py`.
 * `script-args` (list[string]) - Optional.
 The list of script arguments.
 * `environment` (dict[string, string]) - Optional.
 The environment variables (key-value pairs) to set in the containers.
 * `node-count` (int) - Required.
-The number of nodes to launch the jobs on.
+The number of nodes (instances) to launch the jobs on.
 * `instance-type` (string) - Required.
-The instance type used by Kandinsky to determine the GPU/CPU/TRN launcher.
+The instance type to launch the job on.
 * `tasks-per-node` (int) - Optional.
 The number of devices to use per instance.
-Similar to the Kandinsky field.
-Kandinsky has added default value support for GPU devices.
-The default value for CPU devices on Kandinsky has been pushed back, but we can provide a default value in the CLI to make this field completely optional.
 * `label-selector` (dict[string, list[string]]) - Optional.
 A dictionary of labels and their values that will override the predefined node selection rules based on the HyperPod `node-health-status` label and values.
 If users provide this field, the CLI will launch the job with this customized label selection.
-See examples of use cases in "Using custom labels" and "Node Selector Behavior".
 * `deep-health-check-passed-nodes-only` (bool) - Optional.
 If set to `true`, the job will be launched only on nodes that have the `deep-health-check-status` label with the value `passed`.
 * `scheduler-type` (enum) - Optional.
 The scheduler type to use.
 Currently, only `Kueue` is supported.
 * `queue-name` (string) - Optional.
 The queue to submit the job to, which is created by an admin.